 Now, my work friends and I have given my situationships some terrible nicknames, but Milk Dud is the worst one.
-It all started when my friend Joe started calling him Doug.
+It all started when one of my friends started calling him Doug.
 Somehow that evolved to Milk Dud and unfortunately for him, it stuck.

 I remember he called me while I was at work and politely requested that his nickname amongst me and my friends be changed to Thundercat.
 I declined.
 I wasn’t surprised he called me at work, but I was surprised how it made me feel.
 My normal reaction to anyone I’m dating calling me while I am at work is annoyed.
 My previous situationship, The Lobster, would call me all the time at work and I would ignore it.
 Something about a call from Milk Dud made me slightly less cynical.
 A teeny tiny bit warm and fuzzy.

 This teeny-tiny-warm-and-fuzzy feeling I was feeling was uncomfortable for me– unnatural.

 One of the things I hate most about dating is that everyone wants cutesy, snuggly.
 Everyone that knows me, knows I am anything but that.
 I am so guarded that I’ve forgotten how to even do any of that crap.
 Milk Dud got this about me.
 We could be people battling our demons, but could still date and get to know each other without all that fluffy shit.

 The most honest and vulnerable conversations I have had with a partner have all been with Milk Dud.
 While everyone was walking on eggshells around me, he was the only one not treating me like I was fragile.